The Best Home Gym Equipment Under $40

 This disk is an awesome way to amp up the difficulty level of your workout and improve balance.
 Put your hands on the wobbly cushion during a push-up or a plank and stand on top of it when doing squats for an extra challenge.
 I like using the SPRI Xerdisc because it stays inflated longer and has ridges on the bottom to prevent slipping!

 If you don’t have a set of hand weights in your house, you’re missing out!
 Hand weights are so easy to break out while you’re watching TV or waiting for the dryer to buzz.
-Plus, almost every fitness DVD requires a set of your own.
-If you’re a beginner, I’d recommend 5-lb and 8-lb weights.
-For the more advanced, get yourself an 8-lb and a 10-lb set.
+Plus, lots of my Get Healthy U TV workouts supplement with a set of your own.
+If you’re a beginner, I’d recommend 5 or 8-lb hand weights.
+For the more advanced, get yourself an 8 and 10-lb set.

 8. Gaiam Total Body Balance Ball Kit ($21.98)

 Balance ball, exercise ball, stability ball.
 Whatever you call it, you need one.
 This awesome exercise tool (I have two in my basement!) takes basic exercises up a notch.
 Do you think lunges are hard?
 Then brace yourself for a lunge with your back foot elevated on the ball.
 How about planks?
 Try a stability ball forearm plank for an added challenge.
 This Gaiam Balance Ball is a great at-home option because it is high-quality and won’t burst mid-exercise, and comes with its own pump and a workout DVD.